 Gold was harder to earn when WoW was newer.
-I can only imagine how much flight would cost today, but I actually miss paying for flight.
+I can only imagine how much flight would cost today, but I actually miss paying for the flight.
 Yes, you read that right.
 I miss having the freedom to earn my flight.

 During Wrath, Cataclysm, and MoP, I had to earn the gold for my main and alts to fly.
-Not only did they have to train to learn the slowest flight, they had to learn the fastest.
+Not only did they have to train to learn the slowest flight, but they also had to learn the fastest.

 You may wonder why do I miss this?